 You will find this portion of the inspection tool helpful in a variety of situations.
 For example, it can help you if you want to know whether or not Google has indexed recent changes to your site, if you have any problems that have prevented Google from indexing your page, and if all of your search enhancements have been properly noted and recorded by Google.

 You can also use the URL inspection tool to learn more about the live version of your web page.
 Running a live test asks Google to go and try to access your site for indexing.
 This test is designed only to allow you to confirm that your page is available for indexing.
 It does not help you actually get your page indexed.

 Like when you test the indexed version of the URL, your live URL test will let you know about any search enhancements that the search engine detects on the page.
 Additionally, this particular inspection will let you know if any problems arise with Google being somehow blocked from accessing or indexing your site, allowing you to fix the problem immediately.

-Other helpful features of the URL Inspection Tools
+Other helpful features of Google's URL Inspection Tool

 In addition to using these two inspection options, site owners can also use the URL inspection tool to get a glimpse of how Google renders their page.
 Particularly when you work with your site design, using this feature can allow you to verify that your site appears as you intended.

 You can also request that Google re-index your page.
 Assuming your page was declared indexable during the live test, you can also submit your page to the indexing queue and the page should be reindexed within a week or two.

 Google’s URL inspection tool offers a variety of helpful pieces of information.
 Site owners who want to make sure that their site is presented to Google and users the way they intended should regularly make use of this tool so that they can catch any errors early in the process and feel confident that thy know how Google perceives their site.